-The Certificate in Mortgage Advice and Practice) qualification is made up of 3 modules, each with a two-hour multiple-choice question exam.
-The various modules cover UK Financial Services and regulations in general, Mortgages and its various products, and then how you can apply the built up knowledge to case studies and real-life examples.
-Once you have completed the CeMAP, you have the option of completing the advanced CeMAP Diploma, although some firms employ Advisers with just the CeMAP qualification.
-However, the benefits of studying the CeMAP Diploma are highlighted in our blog series, written by Michael Nicholls, a Relationship Director, here at The London Institute of Banking & Finance.
+CeMAP is made up of 3 modules, each with a two-hour multiple-choice question exam.
+The various modules cover UK Financial Services and regulations, mortgage products and how you can apply your knowledge to real life.
+Once you have completed CeMAP, you may want to progress further with the CeMAP Diploma to help you progress in your career, although you will still be able to practice as an adviser with CeMAP alone.
+The benefits of studying the CeMAP Diploma are highlighted in our blog series, written by one of our Relationship Director’s, Michael Nicholls.

-It is widely known that everyone studies differently, however there are some tips which apply to everyone when studying for the CeMAP:
+It is widely known that everyone studies differently, however there are some tips which apply to everyone when studying for a mortgage adviser qualification:

 - Use the online tools provided by the course.